postama/Regional-Content/Day-02-Production-Ready/02-Day-LessonPlan.md

 ### 6. Statically Typed Languages with TypeScript

+* Talk about benefits of Statically Typed languages
 * Show TS on Microsoft
+* Show that types cannot change dynamically
 * Simple case - Add takes an number, not a string (online + example)
 * Better autocomplete
 * Easier refactor

+show auto-complete with 05-Ins-TS show refactoring